'I wish this war would end': Ukrainian refugees reach 2.8M

 “I left my husband, my father, my mother, my grandparents,” said Ostrovska, who is from Chernivtsi in western Ukraine.
 “It’s hard with kids, in the bus, here in this situation … We hope that the war is finished soon and we can go back home.”

-As the fighting, now in its third week, continues to exact a grievous human toll in Ukraine with Russian troops bombarding many of the country's most populous cities, the number of those crossing into countries on the eastern edge of the EU has begun to slowly wane in recent days.
+As the fighting, now in its third week, continues to exact a grievous human toll in Ukraine with Russian troops bombarding many of the country's most populous cities, the number of those crossing into the EU has begun to slowly wane in recent days.

 In Slovakia, where more than 200,000 people have fled, fewer than 9,000 crossed the border on Sunday, down from more than 12,000 four days earlier.
-And in Poland on Sunday, about 82,000 refugees were admitted, down from an earlier daily peak of around 129,000.
+In Poland, about 82,000 refugees were admitted, down from an earlier daily peak of around 129,000.
+Also Sunday, 14,475 Ukrainians entered Romania, down 13% compared to the previous day, border police said.

+Gabriela Leu, spokesperson for UNHCR in Romania, said it was difficult to determine what is causing the slowdown in the exodus from Ukraine, but said "I can see the possibility of this being something temporary.”

+“The situation is very fragile and very fluid … it’s maybe more difficult for people to move, but it’s just speculation,” Leu said.
+“But the bottom line is that the numbers continue to grow.”

-Still, those who managed to flee the violence continued to arrive in countries on Ukraine's western border.
+Even as the pace of those leaving Ukraine has slowed, people fleeing the violence continued to arrive in large numbers in countries on Ukraine's western border.

-In Przemysl, some recounted being witnesses to military attacks on civilians, something Russia continues to deny.
+In Przemysl, some recounted seeing military attacks on civilians, something that Russia continues to deny.

 “I saw destroyed houses and fighting.
 I saw a lot of tanks when I was driving from Kyiv.
-I know that a house near us was completely destroyed this morning,” said Inessa Armashova, 40, a resident of the Ukrainian capital.
+I know that a house near us was completely destroyed this morning,” said Inessa Armashova, 40, a resident of the Ukrainian capital of Kyiv.
 “Many people fled.
 But many cannot leave, sick children or sick elderly people.”

-The continued push by Russian forces toward Kyiv comes a day after Russia escalated its offensive by launching airstrikes close to the Polish border, raising fears in the West that the fight was edging closer to the EU and members of the NATO military alliance.
+The continued push by Russian forces toward Kyiv comes a day after Russia escalated its offensive by launching airstrikes close to the Polish border, raising fears in the West that the fight was edging closer to the EU and NATO.

-Those strikes, which involved waves of deadly Russian missiles hitting a military training base less than 25 kilometers (15 miles) from Ukraine's border with NATO member Poland on Sunday, killed at least 35 people and appeared to be the westernmost target struck during Russia’s 19-day invasion of Ukraine.
+Those strikes, which involved waves of deadly Russian missiles hitting a military training base Sunday less than 25 kilometers (15 miles) from Ukraine's border with NATO member Poland, killed at least 35 people.
+It appeared to be the westernmost target struck during Russia’s invasion of Ukraine.

-Residents of the Polish village of Wielkie Oczy, just two kilometers (over a mile) from the border, were jolted awake in the middle of the night by the sounds of the blasts.
+Residents of the Polish village of Wielkie Oczy, just 2 kilometers (over a mile) from the border, were jolted awake in the middle of the night by the sounds of the blasts.

 The proximity of the attack to Poland dashed the sense of safety in western Ukraine, which until now had mostly remained free of Russian attacks, and raised the possibility that the NATO alliance could be drawn into the fight.

-Ukrainian President Volodymyr Zelenskyy called it a “black day,” and again urged NATO leaders to establish a no-fly zone over the country, a plea that the West has said could escalate the war to a nuclear confrontation.
+Ukrainian President Volodymyr Zelenskyy called it a “black day,” and again urged NATO leaders to establish a no-fly zone over the country, a plea that the West has said could escalate the war into a nuclear confrontation with Russia.

-But Anjela, 55, a Ukrainian refugee from Poltava who wouldn't give her last name, said after arriving in Poland that only a NATO intervention could bring an end to the violence in Ukraine.
+But Anjela, 55, a Ukrainian refugee from Poltava who wouldn't give her last name, said after arriving in Poland that only a NATO intervention could end the violence in Ukraine.

 ———